-writer, author, researcher
+entrepreneur, author, researcher

-Matt Trevithick worked as the Director of Communications at the American University of Afghanistan from 2010 to 2014.
+From 2010 to 2014, he worked as the Director of Communications at the American University of Afghanistan.
 Previously, he worked at the American University of Iraq.
-He is currently the co-founder and director of research at SREO Research in Turkey, which analyzes aid effectiveness for the United Nations, the World Food Programme, and more than a dozen NGOs involved in the regional refugee humanitarian response.
+He is currently on the Board of the Friends of the American University of Afghanistan.

 His first book is the autobiography of Afghanistan's first Minister of Higher Education after the fall of the Taliban, with a foreword written by US Ambassador Ryan Crocker.

-His is also the co-host of Sources and Methods, a bi-weekly podcast which interviews leading writers and researchers and discusses their research strategies and tools.
+He is also the co-host of Sources and Methods, a bi-weekly podcast which interviews leading writers and researchers and discusses their research strategies and tools.